Resonance form factors from finite-volume correlation functions with the external field method: Introduction

 It is natural to ask, whether one can generalize this method to the calculation of the form factors of unstable particles.
 The role of the particle mass in this case is played by the resonance pole position in the complex plane.
-In this paper we shall demonstrate that, at leading order, the derivative of the pole position with respect to the coupling constant to the external field gives the resonance form factor in the Breit frame.
-It will also be shown that, in order to compute the resonance form factor, performing analytic continuation in the presence of the external field is even superfluous.
+In this paper we shall demonstrate that, at leading order, the derivative of the pole position with respect to the coupling constant to the external field gives the resonance form factor.
+It will also be shown that, in order to compute the resonance form factor, performing analytic continuation and finding a pole in the presence of the external field is even superfluous.
 It suffices to determine the local contribution to the form factor, see Fig.~\ref{fig:triangle}b, which can be extracted directly on the real axis.
-It should also be emphasized that in this method one does {\em not} have to evaluate the three-point function and, therefore, the triangle diagrams that caused problems before, simply do not emerge.
+Then, the analytic continuation can be performed in the explicit expressions, evaluated in the infinite volume and in the absence of the external field.
+This does not cause any problems and hence, the problem related to the triangle diagram, does not show up in this approach.
+Note that the local contribution, unlike the matrix element itself, contains only exponentially suppressed corrections in a finite volume, which are easy to handle.
 Finally, note that applying the Feynman-Hellmann theorem to resonances is not new.
 In particular, this theorem has been used to define the sigma-terms for the resonances in Ref.~\cite{RuizdeElvira:2017aet}.
-In the present paper, the approach of Ref.~\cite{RuizdeElvira:2017aet} is generalized to the case of spatially periodic fields.
+In the present paper, the approach of Ref.~\cite{RuizdeElvira:2017aet} is generalized to the case of spatially periodic fields\footnote{Here, we mention in addition an application of the Feynman-Hellmann theorem to the calculation of the matrix element of a current between the two-body scattering states, which was carried out in Ref.~\cite{Briceno:2020xxs}.
+However, as already mentioned, the results of that paper cannot be directly compared to ours.
+First, in our calculations, the CM energies of the incoming/outgoing pairs and not the labels $\alpha,\beta$ are fixed.
+Second, the Feynman-Hellmann theorem in Ref.~\cite{Briceno:2020xxs} is used for the energies on the real axis and not in the complex plane.
+Lastly, the method of Ref.~\cite{Briceno:2020xxs} is restricted to the scalar current which can be obtained through the differentiation of the Lagrangian over the particle mass, whereas the method, described in the present paper, can be applied to a generic current.}.

 The material of the present paper is rather technical.
 In order to make the argument easier to follow, here we present a brief synopsis with the focus on the physics content.

 \begin{itemize}